 Recovery is a vital part of training, but how do we know when to take a break?
 Read how you can keep track of your recovery level with Polar.

 The correlation between sleep and athletic performance is undeniable.
-Take it from these 5 professional athletes who are playing hard and sleeping harder
+Take it from these five professional athletes who are playing hard and sleeping harder.